Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 Next, you should check the control solenoids in the valve body.
 You can watch the below youtube video to test the solenoids of an automatic transmission system:

-The MAF sensor measures the amount of air entering your engine.
-It does this by using a heated wire that measures the amount of air passing through the intake.
-This helps the engine’s computer determine the amount of fuel to inject into the cylinders.
-The MAF sensor is usually located after the air filter and before the throttle body.
+The MAF sensor measures incoming air volume using a heated wire in the intake.
+This helps the ECU determine the right fuel amount to inject into the cylinders.
+You’ll typically find the MAF after the air filter and before the throttle body.

-MAP sensor measures the pressure in the intake manifold.
-This helps the computer determine the load on the engine and the amount of fuel that needs to be injected.
-The MAP sensor is usually located on the intake manifold.
+In contrast, the MAP sensor measures intake manifold pressure.
+This helps the computer gauge engine load and required fuel amounts.
+The MAP sensor is usually right on the intake manifold.

 How to spot?